What is tokenised collateral?

 In recent pilots, tokenised money market fund units and UK gilts have been used to collateral foreign exchange transactions.
 Market participants have also participated in a pilot enabling intraday settlement of margin calls using tokenised central bank money.

-Tokenisation may allow direct posting of assets of less liquid or ineligible collateral, bypassing the need for collateral transformation and therefore reducing operational risk and cost.
+By transforming those liquid or ineligible assets into liquid and potentially eligible collateral, tokenisation may allow counterparties to use the tokenised versions of those liquid or otherwise ineligible collateral, bypassing the need for traditional methods of collateral transformation and therefore reducing operational risk and cost.

 The legal status of tokenised collateral depends on a number of factors including: